1. Feelings of Insecurity

 Look deep into yourself and find what you like and what you really want to do.

 Do you have hobbies?
 Do you daydream?
-Write your real short-term and long-term goals in a notepad, make planning.
+Write your real short-term and long-term goals in a notepad, make plans.

 Feeling guilty about having a normal dream or an attainable goal?
 That sounds strange, doesn´t it?
 Sometimes people who support us in every project, who love us and care about us, unintentionally make us feel guilty.